timlinux/nix-config/WHITEPAPER.md

 ## NixOS Falacies

-The one is to address fallacies about NixOS.
-So, for example, NixOS is often considered Linux in hard mode, but for practical purposes, once the user has a deployed system, laptop, or desktop, and in front of them, they've got a GNOME desktop environment and all their software provisioned, it's no different or more difficult to use than any other distribution.
-And if they have to be involved in package management related activities, I think NixOS package management tools are different, but equally easy to get to grips with.
+We should also address fallacies about NixOS.

+1. **NixOS is 'Hard':** NixOS is often considered Linux in hard mode, but for practical purposes, once the user has a deployed system, laptop, or desktop, and in front of them, they've got a GNOME desktop environment and all their software provisioned, it's no different or more difficult to use than any other distribution.
+2. **NixOS Package Management is confusing:** Yes there can be some confusion when you start out since a) there are a number of ways to install software on NixOS and b) it doesn't use deb or rpm packages so generic linux installation instructions for software often will not work.
+NixOS package management tools are different, but equally easy to get to grips with.
 And plus, you've got three levels of abstraction for package management.
-So you can install things in your user space.
-You can install things in Nix shell environments.
-You can install things at the system level.
+    1. You can install things in your user space.
+    2. You can install things in Nix shell environments.
+    3. You can install things at the system level.
 So there's a lot of flexibility available there that you wouldn't get on other systems.
+In addition, there are great options for

 Here are a few additional arguments you could use to further debunk common fallacies and enhance your case: